M1noa/ai-detection-bypass/README.md

 ## Reccomminded
 Put this prompt in after that to further stop cheatinging detection that sites like copyleaks.com do.
 ```
-Change 20% words to other words with the same meaning.
+Change at least 20 words to other words with the same meaning.
 ```